 I hope you notice the link we have seen between the new teaching of Jesus and the power of Jesus over diseases and demons.
 The miracles Jesus worked served to confirm His authority and His teaching.
 They also demonstrated His love for the people He healed and exorcised.
 Today, we will see the link between the prayers of Jesus and preaching of Jesus.

 Left the House.
-Jesus left the house where the other folks and His disciples were staying (Mark 1:35, page 1559).
-We see that Jesus wanted to go to a secluded (“ἔρημον“) place.
+Jesus left the house where the other folks and His disciples were staying (Mark 1:35).
+We see that Jesus wanted to go to a secluded (“ἔρημον”) place.
 He spent time alone with the Father, filled with the Holy Spirit, as God the Son prayed and listened to God the Father and God the Holy Spirit.

 Praying There.
-Jesus was praying in the wilderness (Mark 1:35, page 1559).
-The term “was praying” (“προσηύχετο“) indicates it was a continuing act of prayer.
+Jesus was praying in the wilderness (Mark 1:35).
+The term “was praying” (“προσηύχετο”) indicates it was a continuing act of prayer.
 If you sit down and get prayed out in thirty seconds, I recommend you stop there and let God direct your thoughts.
-The Holy Spirit will help you pray, because we do not know how to pray without His prayer ministry in our lives (Romans 8:26, page 1769).
+The Holy Spirit will help you pray, because we do not know how to pray without His prayer ministry in our lives (Romans 8:26).
 You can pray for things, give thanks, worship, adore, praise, intercede, and do so many things as you sit in a quiet place before God.
 Let Him control your time, so you will feel refreshed and equipped by God for the day.

 They Found Him.
-The disciples found Jesus, so He did not go that far away from them (Mark 1:37, page 1559).
+The disciples found Jesus, so He did not go that far away from them (Mark 1:37).
 As disciples, we should always be seeking to stay close to Jesus.
 Today, He never leaves, but remains spiritually present with us at all times.

 Jesus Preached in Their Synagogues throughout All Galilee.
 We have seen Jesus preaching in the synagogue, and performing His miracles.
-Now we see the fulfillment of the prophecy from Isaiah regarding the dawning of the great light upon Galilee of the Gentiles (Isaiah 9:1-2, page 1083; Matthew 4:12-16, page 1505).
+Now we see the fulfillment of the prophecy from Isaiah regarding the dawning of the great light upon Galilee of the Gentiles (Isaiah 9:1-2; Matthew 4:12-16).
 Jesus was the great light, and the light of salvation dawned upon them through His preaching.
 He came to preach to them the Gospel.
-Jesus went into their synagogues, and read from the Scriptures and preached the fulfillment of those Scriptures to them (Luke 4:17-21, pages 1602-1603).
-Jesus preached throughout all of Galilee, fulfilling the mission of His heavenly Father (Mark 1:39, page 1559; John 17:4, page 1689).
+Jesus went into their synagogues, and read from the Scriptures and preached the fulfillment of those Scriptures to them (Luke 4:17-21).
+Jesus preached throughout all of Galilee, fulfilling the mission of His heavenly Father (Mark 1:39; John 17:4).

 Casting Out Demons.
-We also read that Jesus was casting out demons (Mark 1:39, page 1559).
+We also read that Jesus was casting out demons (Mark 1:39).
 As part of His compassionate demonstration of His new teaching with authority, Jesus also demonstrated absolute power over demons, and that power astonished the people in the synagogues.
 Jesus used His power over the demons, whom He did not permit to speak, to bring their attention to His teachings and to God in the flesh standing before them.
 Jesus emphasized here that demons were real, inhabited people in many synagogues, and that His ministry including releasing the demon-oppressed.
-Those freed from demons should always remember to follow Jesus closely, so that they other demons may not come back to take up residence in the body now swept and put in order (Matthew 12:43-45, pages 1521-1522).
+Those freed from demons should always remember to follow Jesus closely, so that other demons might not come back to take up residence in the body now swept and put in order (Matthew 12:43-45).

 So we learn more about prayer and preaching today.